 Listen to how he uses the MXR Flanger on "Unchained":

-The MXR EVH-117 Signature flangers are ideal options for Eddie fans, though, like the Phase 90, even players not into Van Halen might enjoy their sounds!
+The MXR EVH-117 Signature Flanger, as well as the 35 year anniversary pedal, are ideal options for Eddie fans, though, like the Phase 90, even players not into Van Halen might enjoy their sounds!

 Eddie used the Echoplex a lot - many of his guitar solos feature a subtle, short tape echo.
 Therefore, this effect is essential for anyone who wants to sound similar to Eddie.
-The best option are the new TC Electronic Alter Ego FX Pedals, which have an "Echoplex" setting and sound very close to the original:
+The best option is the Dunlop Echoplex Delay, which will easily do the job and get that background delay you need!

-If you can't afford an amp like Eddie's, fear not - there are a couple of great fx pedals that nail the 5150 tone perfectly, and getting one of those is ideal if you fancy getting an authentic "Brown Sound" on the cheap: The Wampler Pinnacle pedals got the approval of Eddie Van Halen's guitar tech, and certainly won't disappoint.
-But better still is the new MXR EVH 5150, which was designed with the help of Eddie himself!
+If you can't afford an amp like Eddie's, fear not - there are a couple of great fx pedals that nail the 5150 tone perfectly, and getting one of those is ideal if you fancy getting an authentic "Brown Sound" on the cheap: The new MXR EVH 5150 Overdrive Pedal, which was designed with the help of Eddie himself!

 EDDIE VAN HALEN ELECTRIC GUITARS